zverok/spylls/docs/index.rst

 There are some modern approaches to spell and grammar checking, which are base on machine learning, can recognize context and do a lot of other interesting stuff.
 But "classic", dictionary-based spellcheckers are still most widespread solution, with **Hunspell** being the most widespread of all.
 It is embedded into Chrome, Firefox, OpenOffice, Adobe's products, Linux and MacOS distributions; there are Hunspell-compatible dictionaries for most of human languages.

 At the same time, Hunspell is long-living, complicated, almost undocumented piece of software, and it was our feeling that the significant part of human knowledge is somehow "locked" in a form of large C++ project.
-That's how **Spyll** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in high-level language.
+That's how **Spylls** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in high-level language.

 Design choices
 --------------

-* **Spyll** is implemented in Python, as a most widespread high-level language of 2020s (besides EcmaScript, but I just can't do it... for personal reasons);
+* **Spylls** is implemented in Python, as a most widespread high-level language of 2020s (besides EcmaScript, but I just can't do it... for personal reasons);
 * The code is as "vanilla Python" as possible, so it should be reasonable readable for developer in any modern language; the most Python-specific feature used is method returning generators (instead of arrays);
 * Code is structured in a (reasonably) low amount of classes with (reasonably) large methods, exposing the imperative nature of Hunspell's algorithms; probably "very OO" or "very functional" approach could've made code more appealing for some, but I tried to communicate the algorithms themselves (for possible reimplementations in other languages and architectures), not my own views on how to code;
 * ...At the same time, it doesn't try to reproduce Hunspell's structure of classes, method names and calls, but rather express "what it does" in the most simple/straightforward ways